Subscribe to The Chicago Manual of Style Online

 None of the Above

-Q. CMOS 7.49.
-Italics at first occurrence: “If a foreign word becomes familiar through repeated use throughout a work, it need be italicized only on its first occurrence.
+Q. CMOS 7.53: “If a word from another language becomes familiar through repeated use throughout a work, it need be italicized only on its first occurrence.
 If it appears only rarely, however, italics may be retained.”
 What’s your reasoning?

 A. I can’t divine the reasoning of the original framers of this advice, but the convention makes sense to me as a reader.
-When a foreign term is introduced, the italics signal that it isn’t a typo—it’s a word from an unfamiliar language.
+When a term from another language is introduced, the italics signal that it isn’t a typo—it’s a word from a language that may be unfamiliar.
 Once we get the idea—once we learn the word—repeated italics become distracting.
-If the word occurs only occasionally, however, we might not learn it (especially if there are many foreign terms in the document).
-In that case, the italics are appropriate for what remains a foreign term.
+If the word occurs only occasionally, however, we might not learn it (especially if there are many such terms in the document).
+In that case, the italics are appropriate for what remains an unfamiliar term.